redrocketcomputing/clang-unwind-cxxabi-cxx/README.md

 clang-unwind-cxxabi-cxx
 =======================

-Build project to build a trunk version of LLVMClang with libunwind, libcxxabi and libcxx
+This is a build project to assembly a trunk version of LLVMClang with libunwind, libcxxabi and libcxx.

+To build:

+git clone git://github.com/redrocketcomputing/clang-unwind-cxxab-cxx.git <some director>
+cd <some directory>
+source ./workspace-rc
+make

+./images/clang-trunk.tar.bz2 contains a relocatable clang toolchain for the host system.

+The build tree contains a useable tool chain at ./build/compiler/final/bin